binerogroup/documentation/_sources/networking/load-balancer/recommendations.rst.txt

   - From a performance perspective, assuming you don't use local caching on the members, using the round robin algorithm and not using persistence will likely be the best option.

-  - If you use some kind of caching locally on the member, using persistence or source_ip as algorithm would on the other hand be preferable as you would then hit a warm cache on the same member on each request.
+  - If you use some kind of caching locally on the member, using persistence or ``source_ip`` as algorithm would be preferable as you would then hit a warm cache on the same member on each request.

 - Pool-members